zmcartor/homestead-guide/source/account-management.rst

 We are now ready to create the multisig wallet.
 Under 'Wallet Contracts', select 'Add Wallet Contract'.
 Give it a name, select the primary account owner, and choose 'Multisignature Wallet Contract'.
 You will see something like this appear:

 "This is a joint account controlled by X owners.
-You can send up to X ether per day.
+You can send up to X expanse per day.
 Any transaction over that daily limit requires the confirmation of X owners."

 Set whatever amount of owners (accounts) you are attaching to this multisig wallet, whatever you want for a daily withdrawal limit (that only requires one account to withdrawal that amount), and how many owners (accounts) are required to approve any withdrawal amount over the daily limit.